mohd-raza/MLSAide/README.md

 ## Creator and Developer

-MLSAide was created and developed by Mohammed Raza Syed, a Beta Microsoft Learn Student Ambassador who has been an active member of the MLSA community for over 1.5 years.
+MLSAide was created and developed by Mohammed Raza Syed, a Beta Microsoft Learn Student Ambassador who has been an active member of the MLSA INDIA community since 2023.
 This project was developed to assist fellow students and ambassadors with program-related queries as part of the Microsoft Learn Student Ambassadors program.